evangeliazve/aacl-public/README.md

 Recall
 ```

 The paper table uses significance symbols only for F1.
-Precision and recall tests are included as diagnostic results.
+Precision and recall tests are included to document whether the F1 changes are driven by one or both components.

-In the paper ablation table:
+Paper-symbol convention:

 | Symbol | Meaning |
 |---|---|
 | `†` | Significant F1 drop relative to `all_features` after Benjamini-Hochberg correction. |
 | `‡` | Significant F1 drop relative to `only_geom` after Benjamini-Hochberg correction. |

-The detailed column schema is provided in:
+Detailed column descriptions are in:

 ```text
 DOCS/TABLE_SCHEMAS.md